linuxaudio/lac2018/posts/lac-2018-is-happening-in-berlin.rst

 Hey all, we have some good news!

-Linux Audio Conference 2018 will be hosted at |c-base| again in 2018 and we even have a date for it already!
+Linux Audio Conference 2018 will be hosted at |c-base| - in partnership with the |electronic-studio| - again in 2018 and we even have a date for it already!

 **7th - 10th June 2018**

-We will have a *Call for Papers* and a *Call for Submissions* in the beginning of next year, as we're partnering up with the |electronic-studio|.
+We will have a *Call for Papers* and a *Call for Submissions* in the beginning of next year.

 More information will follow in the coming weeks.